A Better Blogging Recipe

 Upload a theme of your choice.
 Something that represents your style yet looks professional.
 There are free, low cost or premium themes from a variety of companies.

-Mine was from PipDig in the UK, now it’s on the Genesis Framework.
-There are literally thousands of gorgeous ones out there.
+Mine is on the Genesis Framework.
+There are literally thousands of themes to choose from.

 Important!
 Don’t stress too much over it and don’t spend too much time laboring – you can always change it up later if you’re not happy.